 Alistair's doctoral research examined social attitudes around antibiotic use and antibiotic resistance, with a specific focus on the experiences of pet owners in the parallel contexts of their own health and their pets' health.
 From this research, Alistair has so far published two peer-reviewed articles using secondary survey data analysed with regression and model-averaging techniques.

-Alistair was recently awarded a Royal Geographical Society Small Research Grant to examine the geography of vaccine hesitancy and antibiotic stewardship in Britain using a geocoded survey dataset.
+Alistair was recently awarded a Royal Geographical Society Small Research Grant to examine the geography of vaccine hesitancy and public attitudes around antibiotic stewardship in Britain using a geocoded survey dataset in a secure data enclave.

 Other ongoing research projects include: